Company logo

 Namaste! - We welcome you with folded hands

-Day 01: Arrival / Cochin (Mattancherry Palace is closed on Fridays & Jew Town is closed on Fridays & Saturdays)
+Day 01: Arrival / Cochin (Mattancherry is closed on Fridays and Jew Town is closed on Fridays and Saturdays)

 Whilst the room keys and check-in is organized, our representative would introduce the tour to you and hand over the documents to you.

-After breakfast, we will drive to Dewalokam image not found
+At 08:00 am, we will drive to Dewalokam. image not found

-Time for independent exploration.
+Time is free for independent exploration.
 We suggest you to spend some time in and around this divinely stunning place, tucked in the lap of Mother Nature.

 Day 03: Dewalokam